asdeenner7ec/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 In coding, strive for clear and concise solutions, avoiding unnecessary complexity.
 Write code that's easy to read, understand, and maintain, as time spent reading code often outweighs time spent writing it.
 Always remember that code is meant to be read by humans and executed by machines."

 This quote emphasizes the importance of keeping code simple and elegant, a principle that applies universally across all programming paradigms and languages.
 It encourages programmers to think deeply about their design choices and to value clarity over ostentatious or overly intricate implementations.

+# 2024-01-04
+- Today's programming wisdom is:

+"Premature optimization is the root of all evil." - Donald Knuth

+This quote emphasizes that over-concern with optimizing code before it's necessary can lead to more complexity, harder-to-maintain code, and often introduces bugs.
+It reminds us to write clear, correct, and maintainable code first, and optimize only when profiling and analysis identify genuine bottlenecks.
+This principle encourages a balance between writing efficient code and preserving its readability and simplicity.